 We also are actively involved with local charities giving our members a chance to give back to the community.
 Our goal is to promote young lawyers, develop strong leaders, enhance the image of the legal profession, and support the community.
 We encourage you to join our section.

-A "young lawyer" is defined as an attorney who is no older than 36 as of May 31st of that year of membership or, as of May 31st of that year of membership, has been a member in good standing of the Bar in any state for no more than five years, whichever is later.
+A "young lawyer" is defined as an attorney who is no older than 36 as of May 31st of that year of membership or, has been a member in good standing of the Bar in any state for no more than five years, whichever is later.
 This provision does not apply to officers of this section while they are serving the term of their position.
 Any Young Lawyer, whose dues are paid, upon request and payment of the Section dues for that current fiscal year, shall be enrolled as Member of this Section.

 Cleveland Metropolitan Bar Association - Young Lawyers Section